The Anterior Approach is a quick operation, fast recovery, minimal pain, a neat scar.

 Anterior approach and computer navigation for the most precise placement of implant

 Most hip surgeons do not use navigation guidance technology to get accurate placement of the implants.
 Navigation has been shown to make a difference in helping the surgeon to more accurately achieve the target position of the implants.
-Professor Walter does use navigation technology with the anterior approach. lends itself to computer navigation better than any other approach, with the result that the components can be placed more precisely in the bone through an anterior approach than through a posterior approach.
+Professor Walter does use navigation technology with both anterior and posterior approaches.

 Advantages of the anterior approach and recovery time